etiennestuder/gradle-jooq-plugin/README.md

  * `JooqGenerate` task instances participate in task configuration avoidance
  * `JooqGenerate` task instances participate in configuration caching
- * `JooqGenerate` task instances participate in incremental builds
+ * `JooqGenerate` task instances participate in incremental builds (if the task gets explicitly marked as all inputs being declared)
  * `JooqGenerate` task instances participate in task output caching (if the task gets explicitly marked as cacheable)

 # Compatibility